chandonkumar23/Furns/README.md

 # Furns
-# This website site now under the developing
+# This website site is now under the developing
 This is a E-commarce website
 - Live link :(https://fruns-ab254.web.app)